Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Conclusion

-This paper studies competitive dynamic pricing when multiple sellers learn demand using only bandit feedback, running simple two-point price experiments and repeatedly refitting a misspecified one dimensional linear demand model from their own data.
-Our main contribution is to show that the long run outcome of such practical experimentation and learning is pinned down by a systematic learning bias induced by correlated experimentation.
-In particular, Theorem~\ref{thm:main_theorem} establishes that, under certain conditions on demand, the Switchback Linear Demand Learning dynamics converge to a CV$(A^{\star})$ equilibrium, where the conjecture matrix $A^{\star}$ is endogenously determined by the experiment correlation structure.
-Here CV$(A^{\star})$ denotes a conjectural variations equilibrium in which each seller best responds not only to rivals' current prices but also to a local conjecture, summarized by $A^{\star}$, about how rivals' prices co-move with its own.

-This result provides a learning foundation for conjectural variations that does not posit conjectures as primitives: sellers behave \emph{as if} rivals co-move with their own prices because their demand estimates absorb unobserved, correlated rival perturbations.
-When experimentation is uncorrelated across sellers, we show that the induced conjectures vanish and the same simple algorithm converges to the Nash equilibrium (Corollary~\ref{prop:nash}).
+This paper studies competitive dynamic pricing when multiple sellers learn demand using partial feedback, running local price experiments and repeatedly refitting a misspecified linear demand model using only the prices they observe.
+Our main contribution is to show that the long-run outcome of such practical experimentation and learning is pinned down by a systematic learning bias induced by the interaction between the market's feedback structure and the correlation structure of experimentation.
+In particular, Theorem~\ref{thm:main_theorem} establishes that, under certain conditions on demand, the dynamics converge to a CV$(A^{\mathcal{G},\star})$ equilibrium, where the conjecture matrix $A^{\mathcal{G},\star}$ is endogenously determined by which rivals a seller monitors and how their respective experimentation is correlated.
+Here, CV$(A^{\mathcal{G},\star})$ denotes a conjectural variations equilibrium in which each seller best responds under an implicit local conjecture about how rivals' prices co-move with its own.
+This result provides a learning foundation for conjectural variations that does not posit conjectures as behavioral primitives: sellers behave \emph{as if} unobserved rivals co-move with their own prices because their demand estimates are biased.

-Complementing our asymptotic results, Theorem~\ref{thm:cv_rate_general} provides a finite sample guarantee, showing that with appropriate scaling of parameters, the equilibrium error decays on the order of $\widetilde O(T^{-1/2})$.
-Finally, the comparative statics in Proposition~\ref{Prop:Price_increase} link positive conjectures, hence positive experimental correlation, to supra-competitive prices under strategic complementarity, showing how experimentation timing and dependence can act as an equilibrium selection mechanism with direct market design implications.
+Complementing our results, Theorem~\ref{thm:cv_rate_general} provides a finite-sample guarantee, showing that with appropriate scaling of parameters, the mean squared price error decays on the order of $\widetilde{O}(T^{-1/2})$.
+In addition, the comparative statics in Proposition~\ref{Prop:Price_increase} show that under strategic complementarity, higher induced conjectures lead to higher prices.